 Boosting NATO’s presence in the east and southeast

 An important component of NATO’s strengthened deterrence and defence posture is military presence in the eastern and south-eastern parts of Alliance territory.
 Allies implemented the 2016 Warsaw Summit decisions to establish NATO’s forward presence in Estonia, Latvia, Lithuania and Poland and to develop a tailored forward presence in the Black Sea region.

 - NATO has enhanced its forward presence in the eastern part of the Alliance, with four multinational battalion-size battlegroups in Estonia, Latvia, Lithuania and Poland, on a rotational basis.

 - These battlegroups, led by the United Kingdom, Canada, Germany and the United States respectively, are robust, multinational, combat-ready forces.
 They demonstrate the strength of the transatlantic bond and make clear that an attack on one Ally would be considered an attack on the whole Alliance.

 - It is part of the biggest reinforcement of Alliance collective defence in a generation.

-- The land element in the southeast of the Alliance is built around a multinational framework brigade, under Multinational Division Southeast in Romania and will coordinate multinational training through a Combined Joint Enhanced Training Initiative.
+- The land element in the southeast of the Alliance is built around a multinational brigade, under Multinational Division Southeast in Romania and is coordinating multinational training through a Combined Joint Enhanced Training Initiative.
+In the air, several Allies have reinforced Romania’s and Bulgaria’s efforts to protect NATO airspace.

 More background information